cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 2. If EMSA-PSS-ENCODE raises an error, raise the error and stop
 3. m = bytes_to_int(encoded_msg)
 4. c = is_coprime(m, n)
-5. If c is true, raise an "invalid input" error and stop
+5. If c is false, raise an "invalid input" error and stop
 6. r = random_integer_uniform(1, n)
 7. inv = inverse_mod(r, n)